 Manufacturer: To be appraised.

 These type of lamps always appear in the neighborhood of Milan, in the north of Italy when you find one online.
 All made in a strange way.
 It seems that a dealer got his hands on an old stock of lamp parts and puts them together, as you can see below.
 Almost all of them have the same old wiring.

-The most silly DIY lamp is at the top right, here below.
+The most silly DIY lamp is at the top left, here below.
 The middle connecting piece is part of a sputnik ceiling lamp or something in that style.

 Beware, there are a lot of fake lamps on the market, all with illustrious Italian names such as Stilnovo, Arteluce, Arredoluce and so on.